-- A subscriber can be verified as low-income via the same provisions used for the Low-Income Distributed Generation Incentive sub-program. - A subscriber can be verified as low-income if that subscriber resides in a HUD Qualified Census Tract and provides a signed affidavit that they meet the income qualification level.488
+- A subscriber can be verified as low-income via the same provisions used for the Low-Income Distributed Generation Incentive sub-program. - A subscriber can be verified as low-income if that subscriber resides in a HUD Qualified Census Tractcensus tract where at least 50% of residents earn no more than 80% of the AMI and provides a signed affidavit that they meet the income qualification level.556

-486 See Docket No. 19-0995, Final Order dated February 18, 2020 at 108.
+554 See Docket No. 19-0995, Final Order dated February 18, 2020 at 108.

-487 See 310 ILCS 65/3(e).
+555 See 310 ILCS 65/3(e).
 Note that the definition of low-income household contained in that Act mirrors the definition used for Illinois Solar for All, and that very low-income households have an income standard that is even lower.

-488 The Agency will monitor the use of this provision and maywill consider modifying the consideration of eligible census tracts (for example to census tracts where at least 50% of households are below 80% of AMI) if the proposed use of the QCT approach appears to be a barrier to facilitating subscription verification.
+556 The Agency will monitor the use of this provision and will consider modifying the consideration of eligible census tracts (for example to census tracts where at least 50% of households are below 80% of AMI) if the proposed use of the QCT approach appears to be a barrier to facilitating subscription verification.
 The Agency proposes to poll participating Approved Vendors on an annual basis regarding this provision and would only change this requirement after a full stakeholder feedback process.
+This eligibility path changed from the Filed

-• For master-metered five-unit and larger residential buildings, either at least 50% of the tenants must be verified as low-income, or the building must be demonstrated to meet the definition of "affordable housing" contained in the Illinois Affordable Housing Act.
-In addition to projects being eligible based on household income, subscriptions for homes or buildings that qualify for US Department of Housing and Urban Development ("HUD") Project-Based Vouchers or Project-Based Rental Assistance (which are programs for housing units dedicated to low-income tenants) also qualify.
+• For master-metered five-unit and larger residential buildings, either at least 50% of the tenants must be verified as low-income, or the building must be demonstrated to meet the definition of "affordable housing" contained in the Illinois Affordable Housing Act.37 In addition to projects being eligible based on household income, subscriptions for homes or buildings that qualify for US Department of Housing and Urban Development ("HUD") Project-Based Vouchers or Project-Based Rental Assistance (which are programs for housing units dedicated to low-income tenants) also qualify.
 The income qualification levels required for participation in these programs is lower than income requirements for the Illinois Solar for All Program.

-It is the responsibility of the Illinois Solar for All Approved Vendor to track subscribers and document income eligibility for community solar projects.
-Approved Vendors will be required to report to the Agency on subscription rates once a year.
+It is the responsibility of the Illinois Solar for All Approved Vendor to track subscribers and document income eligibility for community solar projects.557 Approved Vendors will be required to report to the Agency on subscription rates once a year.
 Illinois Solar for All Approved Vendors will not be required to verify that existing subscribers continue to meet the low-income eligibility requirements, but new subscribers over time will be required to meet those requirements.

-8.11.
-Consumer Protections
+9.11.8.11.Consumer Protections

-The Agency believes that this draft 2022 Plan features a strong set of consumer protections as part of both the Adjustable Block Program and Illinois Solar for All for distributed generation and community solar.
+The Agency believes that this The 2022 Plan features a strong set of consumer protections as part of both the Adjustable Block Program and Illinois Solar for All for distributed generation and community solar.
 The protections detailed in Chapter 9 apply to both the Illinois Solar for All Program and the Adjustable Block Program.
 But several factors lead the Agency to require additional consumer protections that are unique to the Illinois Solar for All Program.
 Thus, to be an Illinois Solar for All Approved Vendor for the program, Approved Vendors must agree to the following additional provisions for low-income customers.